Køge North Station

 – Architectural Editor, Politiken

-Køge North Station will take people efficiently to and from the Danish capital.
-At the same time, the station is part of the expansion of the European rail network, whereby high-speed trains will connect Denmark with Germany and the rest of Europe.
+Køge Nord Station is part of the expansion of the European rail network, whereby high-speed trains will connect Denmark with Germany and the rest of Europe.

 • Open prospects and intimacy